TheClimber82/TheClimber82/How-to-start-and-stop-the-distro.md

 Arch Linux: `./start-arch.sh`

-Black Arch: Not needed as installed on Arch Linux, simply use the AnLinux command.
+Black Arch: Not needed as installed on Arch Linux, simply use the Arch Linux command.

 Alpine: `./start-alpine.sh`